ANTLab-polimi/ONOS-FlowBlaze/docs/README.md

 - `make`
 - `python`

+After cloning the repository remember to initialize submodules with the command `git submodule update --recursive` or clone with the options `--recursive`.

 ## Build ONOS app
 The ONOS app is built in a Docker container with Maven.
 The target will create a Docker container that will be started when building the ONOS app (in this way we can persist the Maven cache).